-The Hymenoptera Collection consists of about 3 million specimens including pinned specimens stored in more than 7,000 drawers, approximately 700 jars of vials of larvae and adults in alcohol, and includes over 15,000 primary types.
-The collection represents about 15 percent of the total entomological collections, and is especially rich in Symphyta, aculeates, and entomophagous parasites from worldwide locations.
+The Hymenoptera Collection consists of about 4 million specimens including pinned specimens stored in more than 7,000 drawers, approximately 700 jars of vials of larvae and adults in alcohol, and includes over 17,000 primary types.
+The collection represents about 15 percent of the total entomological collections, and is especially rich in Symphyta, aculeates, and entomophagous parasitoids from worldwide locations.
 Outstanding holdings include the W.H.
 Ashmead, C.F.
 Baker, P.D.
 Hurd, Jr., K.V.
 Krombein, W.M.
 Mann, M.R.
 Smith, and A.W.
 Stelfox collections.
 Currently the most actively researched groups are the ants and parasitica.
-Contacts: David Furth and Floyd Shockley
+Contacts: Floyd Shockley